camtonguyen/camtonguyen.github.io/blog-posts/the-80-20-rule-work-smarter-not-harder.md

 ### The Designer's Palette: 80/20 in Graphic Design

 Are you a pixel pusher or color wizard?
-Let's see how the 80/20 rule can make your designs pop faster than you can say "kerning."
+Let's see how the 80/20 rule can make your designs pop faster than you can say "[kerning](https://en.wikipedia.org/wiki/Kerning)".

 In the world of graphic design: